 Roth IRA

-That being said, would it be worthwhile for a Canadian resident to transfer sums held in a Roth IRA into a Canadian RRSP, or even to transfer them into a Canadian TFSA?
+Would it be worthwhile for a Canadian resident to transfer sums held in a Roth IRA into a Canadian RRSP?
+Or even to transfer them into a Canadian TFSA?

 More precisely, what is the tax treatment, in Canada, for a Roth IRA held by a Canadian resident?

-Under the Canadian Income Tax Act, a Roth IRA is not considered a registered plan, and income and distributions should therefore be taxable for Canadians.
+Under the Canadian Income Tax Act, a Roth IRA isn't considered a registered plan, and income and distributions should therefore be taxable for Canadians.

 However, Article XVIII of the Canada-United States Tax Convention (1980), commonly referred to as the Canada-US Tax Treaty, may apply to either defer or relieve taxation in Canada.5 The Fifth Protocol to the Canada-US Tax Treaty specifies that under the new subparagraph 3(b) of Article XVIII, a Roth IRA is considered a "pension" for purposes of the Convention as long as no contribution is made to the Roth IRA by or on behalf of the individual, while the individual is resident in Canada.

-Thus, if no contribution is made to the Roth IRA, while the holder is a Canadian resident, the Roth IRA will continue to be subject to Article XVIII of the Convention.
-And, under paragraph 7, the individual can elect to defer Canadian taxation with respect to the income accrued in the Roth IRA.
+So, if no contribution is made, it while the holder is a Canadian resident, the Roth IRA will continue to be subject to Article XVIII of the Convention.
+Under paragraph 7, the individual can elect to defer Canadian taxation with respect to the income accrued within it.

-Any individual resident in Canada who wishes to defer taxation in Canada of income accrued in a Roth IRA should file a onetime irrevocable Election for each Roth IRA that they own.
+Any individual resident in Canada who wishes to defer taxation in Canada on income accrued in a Roth IRA should file a onetime irrevocable Election for each Roth IRA that they own.

-Once an Election is made, there is no requirement to make another Election for subsequent years.
+Once an Election is made, there's no requirement to make another Election for subsequent years.

 If an Election has been filed and no contribution has been made to the Roth IRA while the holder is resident in Canada, there is no requirement on the part of the holder of the Roth IRA to include information relating to the Roth IRA in the Form T1135, Foreign Income Verification Statement.